 - Standard Domain: https://[mylms].docebosaas.com/ecommerce/v1/authorizedotnet/relay_response

 Note on the MD5 Hash End of Life

-Authorize.net introduced the SHA2 encryption algorithm on January 29, 2019, and will deprecate the MD5 Hash algorithm at the end of June 2019, as scheduled in the timeline available here.
-For existing integrations, your integration will still continue working without any interruptions at this time, and your Signature Algorithm will be set to MD5.
+Authorize.net introduced the SHA2 encryption algorithm on January 29, 2019, and deprecated the MD5 Hash algorithm at the end of June 2019.
+For existing integrations, your integration continues working without any interruptions at this time, and your Signature Algorithm will be set to MD5.
 Existing keys will still be encrypted with MD5 Hash, but we suggest you switch to SHA2 as soon as possible.
-Please note that even if the Docebo interface allows you to roll back to MD5 after switching to SHA2, Authorize.net does not, and the rollback would cause keys mismatch.
+Please note that even if the Docebo interface allows you to roll back to MD5 after switching to SHA2, Authorize.net does not, and the rollback would cause a key mismatch.

 - When selecting Authorize.net as the payment gateway for an e-commerce transaction, the sum of the characters typed in Address 1 and Address 2 fields in the Billing Information panel when finalizing the payment cannot exceed 60.
 Auhtorize.net does not handle addresses with more than 60 characters.